chrisliebert/rust-genbind/README.md

 Generate equivalent C structure for structs marked with #repr(C).
 Add support for pointers to Rust types marked with #repr(C) (see https://github.com/chrisliebert/quick-3d/blob/master/quick3d.h for an example of how the output would look).
+Provide a way to set cfg options such as #[cfg(target_os = "windows")], #[cfg(feature = "somefeature")] and/or translate to preprocessor directives

 **License:**